imiev-battery-upgrade/imiev-battery-upgrade/README.md

 - Always follow proper high voltage safety procedures.
 - Take time to properly balance cells before installation if there are any that have varying voltages connect in parallel for a few days.
 - Document original wiring and connections.
-- The CAN bridge code is still being refined and improved.

 ## See also